kleinjm/dotfiles/README.md

 Default config taken from [oh-my-tmux](https://github.com/gpakosz/.tmux)

 ### Alfred
-- Settings are stored in the private env config path in dropbox.
+- Settings are stored in the private env config path in Google Drive.
 - This should already be stored in settings but if not, use [this script](https://github.com/stuartcryan/custom-iterm-applescripts-for-alfred) to get Alfred <> iTerm2 integration

 ### VIM